 What Respiratory Disorders Qualify for Long Term Disability?

-COPD, also referred to as Chronic Pulmonary Insufficiency, is an umbrella term used to describe numerous progressive lung diseases including emphysema, chronic bronchitis, refractory (non-reversible) asthma, and some forms of bronchiectasis.
+Chronic Obstructive Pulmonary Disease is a type of Chronic Pulmonary Insufficiency, which is an umbrella term used to describe numerous progressive lung diseases including emphysema, chronic bronchitis, refractory (non-reversible) asthma, and some forms of bronchiectasis.

 These types of breathing disorders may cause coughing, wheezing, and shortness of breath.
 Patients with COPD typically suffer reduced breathing capacity due to obstructed airflow into and out of the lungs.